podkrepi-bg/infrastructure/keycloak/README.md

-# Keycloak deployment manual
+# Keycloak Kubernetes Deployment Manual
-We are deploying [Keycloak](https://www.keycloak.org/) using the [bitnami/keycloak](https://bitnami.com/stack/keycloak/helm) Helm chart.
+We are deploying [Keycloak](https://www.keycloak.org/) on our Rancher cluster using the [bitnami/keycloak](https://bitnami.com/stack/keycloak/helm) Helm chart.

 Prerequisites:
  - Have a storage class `rook-ceph-block` configured.